Mirellanmawl/PySceneDetect-CSV-to-Vegas-EDL/README.md

 Useful for when editing already-cut material such as archive footage, fan editing, Anime Music Video (AMV) making, or removing commercial breaks from TV broadcast footage, amongst other things.

 # Usage
-PySceneDetect CSV to Vegas EDL.py [-h] VIDEO_FILE INFILE OUTFILE
+PySceneDetect CSV to Vegas EDL.py [-h] [-o OUTFILE] VIDEO_FILE INFILE

 positional arguments:

 VIDEO_FILE: Video file that you used PySceneDetect on.

-INFILE: CSV file to convert.
+INFILE: CSV file to convert (will not be touched).

-OUTFILE: Name of the Vegas EDL text file.

 optional arguments:

 -h, --help: show this help message and exit

+-o OUTFILE, --outfile OUTFILE: Name of the Vegas EDL text file.
+Default: [INFILE].txt.

 This was created with Python 3.6.1 (v3.6.1:69c0db5, Mar 21 2017, 18:41:36) [MSC v.1900 64 bit (AMD64)] on win32 with Emacs and Elpy.